OsmanKandemir/OsmanKandemir/README.md

 - I'm currently working about Cyber Intelligence and we are developing a SaaS Security Software with my teammates.

 - I usually work in private repositories.
-- I want to be a Cyber Security Expert also I have been working network fundamentals for CCNA, CCNP and Cisco CyberOPS.
+- I have been working network fundamentals for CCNA, CCNP and Cisco CyberOPS.